A Survey for Federated Learning Evaluations: Goals and Measures: Federated Learning Evaluation Goals

-\textbf{Federated SGD (FedSGD)} and \textbf{Federated Average (FedAvg)} are two mostly well-known FL methods proposed by Google \cite{mcmahan2017communication}.
+\textbf{Utility vs. Efficiency.} Federated SGD (FedSGD) and Federated Average (FedAvg) are two mostly well-known FL methods proposed by Google \cite{mcmahan2017communication}.
 FedSGD inherits the settings of large-batch synchronous SGD (the state-of-the-art machine learning method used in data centers).
 In FedSGD, all clients synchronize the gradients before updating the local model weights.
 In contrast, only part of the clients participate in each round of training in FedAvg and the clients perform multiple rounds of local training before the synchronization.

-FedSGD and FedAvg reveal the tradeoff of utility and efficiency in FL.
-On one hand, FedAvg improves the communication efficiency (\ie less communication rounds) by increasing clients' local training rounds before the global synchronization.
-On the other hand, the increased clients' local training rounds unexpectedly drift the global model away from global optimum under heterogeneous data distributions, making FedAvg reaches worse model utility than FedSGD.
+FedSGD and FedAvg reveal the trade-off of utility and efficiency in FL.
+On the one hand, FedAvg improves communication efficiency (\ie, fewer communication rounds) by increasing clients' local training rounds before the global synchronization.
+On the other hand, the increased clients' local training rounds unexpectedly drift the global model away from the global optimum under heterogeneous data distributions, making FedAvg reach worse model utility than FedSGD.

-Apart from FedSGD and FedAvg, there are also other FL studies that encounter the tradeoff between utility and efficiency.
-For examples, some studies utilize gradient compression techniques to improve the communication efficiency \cite{sattler2019robust}; however, the model utility may decrease since only partial model parameters are synchronized.
+Apart from FedSGD and FedAvg, there are also other FL studies that encounter the trade-off between utility and efficiency.
+For example, some studies utilize gradient compression techniques to improve communication efficiency \cite{sattler2019robust}; however, the model utility may decrease since only partial model parameters are synchronized.